Kleo-Karap/KPA_thesis/README.md

 - Greek data EDA: contains minimal data analysis steps, concering dataset class imbalance, average token number in arguments and key points.

 # 2. Experiments KPM
+- SMatchToPR re-implementation with BERT and GreekBERT, with original (EN) and translated (GR) data respectively.
+- Enigma re-implementation with BERT and GreekBERT, with original (EN) and translated (GR) data respectively.
+-

 # 3. Experiments KPG
 # Hardware used